 Knock nodded vigorously.
 He held out his finger and said, “With me finger!”
 And when Dhane’s apparent confusion showed, Knock smiled and said, “Watch me magic finger.”

 The tip of his finger glowed slightly with pearlescent mana.
-Then the tiny Cobalin drew his finger across the stone, marking it with a groove and a bit of discoloration.
+Then the Cobalin drew his finger across the stone, effortlessly making a groove.

-With a wave, Knock cleaned the stone so it looked identical as before.
-Little beads of sweat reflected torchlight at his brow and the little Cobalin heaved a breath.
+With a wave, Knock cleaned the stone.
+It now looked identical to before.
+Little beads of sweat reflected torchlight at his brow, and the little Cobalin heaved a breath.

 Dhane considered his finger, then understood perfectly what he had to do.
 It wasn’t just summoning mana like he had when he healed Octoralis or donated mana to the priests of Light, it was a mixture of mana and intent, or so the knowledge at the back of his mind implied.